NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 https://byss.arc.nasa.gov/stereopipeline/daily_build

 Machines:
-lunokhod1:        Master machine on which the framework starts
+lunokhod2:        Master machine on which the framework starts
-ubuntu16:         Ubuntu 16, Linux, 64 bit
+centos7:          CentOS 7.6, Linux, 64 bit
 decoder:          Mac OS X 10.12
 byss:             The machine storing the obtained builds

-The host ubuntu16 is a virtual machine on lunokhod1.
+The host centos7 is a virtual machine on lunokhod2.

-ssh must be configured so that ssh connections from each machine to lunokhod1 and back, and to itself (both using its name and using 'localhost') work without specifying a user name or password (user names, ports, etc., can be specified in .ssh/config).
+ssh must be configured so that ssh connections from each machine to lunokhod2 and back, and to itself (both using its name and using 'localhost') work without specifying a user name or password (user names, ports, etc., can be specified in .ssh/config).
 For more details, see the file StereoPipeline/VIRTMACHINES.

 The main script is auto_build/launch_master.sh.
-It gets started on lunokhod1.
+It gets started on lunokhod2.
 That script initiates the jobs on the other machines (and itself).

-Builds are done on ubuntu16 and decoder.
-The ubuntu16 build is tested on lunokhod1.
+Builds are done on centos7 and decoder.
+The centos7 build is tested on lunokhod2.

-The test process on lunokhod1 is the strictest, it will fail if any obtained results differ from the reference.
-The tests on other machines use just a subset of the tests done on lunokhod1 (for various reasons, including runtime, results being too different due to architecture being different, etc.), and those tests are allowed to deviate somewhat from the reference results for lunokhod1.
+The test process on lunokhod2 is the strictest, it will fail if any obtained results differ from the reference.
+The tests on other machines use just a subset of the tests done on lunokhod2 (for various reasons, including runtime, results being too different due to architecture being different, etc.), and those tests are allowed to deviate somewhat from the reference results for lunokhod2.

-The obtained builds include the latest pdf documentation, generated on lunokhod1 (as other machines lack LaTeX), and later copied to each build.
+The obtained builds include the latest pdf documentation, generated on lunokhod2 (as other machines lack LaTeX), and later copied to each build.
 The builds are renamed according to the release convention, and copied to byss at /byss/docroot/stereopipeline/daily_build (the internal location of the public link from above).